carbonblack/cbc-binary-toolkit/README.md

 ## Requirements

-The Carbon Black Cloud Binary Toolkit is design to work on Python 3.6 and above.
+The Carbon Black Cloud Binary Toolkit is designed to work on Python 3.6 and above.

 All requirements are installed as part of `pip install cbc-binary-toolkit` or if you're planning on pushing changes to the Carbon Black Cloud Binary Toolkit, the following can be used after cloning the repo `pip install -r requirements.txt`